someengineering/some.engineering/src/pages/logos.md

 ## Clear Space

-Maintain a margin of one “pupil to face edge“ around the logo.
+Maintain a margin of one "pupil to face edge" around the logo.

 If the selected logo variant features shadows, do not factor the shadows into the clear space